TheRealFayz/TotemNesia/README.md

 ### During Combat
 1. TotemNesia tracks every totem you cast through combat log monitoring
-2. The totem tracker bar shows all active totems with their actual spell icons
+2. The totem tracker bar shows all active totems with their actual spell icons and duration timers
 3. Elemental indicators on the Totemic Recall icon show which types are active

 ### After Combat